Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 This is a lot of one-on-one work, getting kids away from the social pressures that influence them.
 It is also inherently educational in nature.
 Without understanding consequences or the harmful effects of alcohol, marijuana, or nicotine, it’s tough to make good decisions about their use.

 According to the National Institute on Drug Abuse, around 65 percent of the American prison population is also struggling with a substance use disorder.
 In many cases, this is the root of their criminal behavior.
-Clinical substance abuse therapists work hard to turn that around, dealing with special challenges in environment, lack of treatment resources, and official attitudes that focus on criminalizing substance use rather than handling it as a public health issue.
+Clinical substance abuse therapists work hard to turn that around, dealing with special challenges in the environment, lack of treatment resources, and official attitudes that focus on criminalizing substance use rather than handling it as a public health issue.

-Clinical treatment for opioid addictions are often a combination of medicine and behavioral therapies like CBT or contingency management.
+Clinical treatment for opioid addictions is often a combination of medicine and behavioral therapies like CBT or contingency management.
 Clinical SUD therapists bring their knowledge of both the physiological and psychological elements of addiction to work every day in inpatient and outpatient therapy settings that focus on this tidal wave of both legal and illicit drugs.

 While opioids get all the press, there’s an even bigger killer out there in the world of substance abuse.
 The CDC tied alcohol back to nearly 180,000 deaths from 2020 to 2021 alone.
 In fact, it’s also associated with around 17 percent of opioid overdoses.
 And as far and away the most widely available substance prone to abuse, many people don’t even realize they have a problem with it.